Azure/autorest.typescript/test/integration/generated/odataDiscriminator/README.md

-# ODataDiscriminatorClient library for JavaScript
+# ODataDiscriminator client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for ODataDiscriminatorClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for ODataDiscriminator client.

 Client that can be used to manage and query indexes and documents, as well as manage other resources, on a search service.